JennKnapp/BFG_Y2H/README.md

 ```
 --fastq /path/to/fastq_file    # we take R1 as input file, there should be an _R2 file in the folder
 --output /path/to/output_dir/  # make this directory before you run the pipeline
+--mode human or yeast or virus
 ```

-c) To run the pipeline on one pair of fastq files `python ./src/main.py --fastq /path/to/fastq_file --output /path/to/output_dir/`

 (NOTE: we assume all the reference files are named in the format: y_AD* or y_DB*)

-(NOTE: we assume all the fastq files have "yAD*DB*" in the file name)
+(NOTE: we assume all the fastq files have "yAD*DB*" or "hAD*DB*" in the file name)

 (NOTE: we use these filenames to match group with reference group)